jiangaojie/jiangaojie.github.io/index.md

 ## About Me

 Hi!
 I am a 3th-year Master candidate in the School of Electronic Science and Engineering at Nanjing University.
+I was supervised by Professor Yuan Du and Li Du at [ISCL lab](https://iscl.nju.edu.cn/42924/list.htm).
 My research interests include efficient inference of AI algorithms (such as quantization and pruning) and hardware acceleration for AI.
 I also have a great interest in the architecture of NPU/GPU and high-performance FPGA design.

 If you have any questions or cooperation, please feel free to contact me.